marcos1950/unyapify/README.md

 # unyapify
-Shortens a sentence as short as possible using Local AI.
+An API that shortens a sentence as short as possible using Local AI.

 ## Setup